U.S. Senate confirms Haspel to be first woman CIA director

 An undercover officer for most of her CIA career, Haspel in 2002 served as CIA station chief in Thailand, where the agency conducted interrogations at a secret prison using methods including waterboarding.
 Three years later, she drafted a cable ordering the destruction of videotapes of those interrogations.

 Republican Senator John McCain, who has been away from Washington all year as he battles brain cancer, urged the Senate not to vote for Haspel.
+He did not vote on Thursday.

 Tortured himself while a prisoner of war in Vietnam, McCain said approving Haspel would send the wrong message, and the country should only use methods to keep itself safe “as right and just as the values we aspire to live up to and promote in the world.”

-Haspel also had strong support from Republican President Donald Trump’s administration, many current and former intelligence officials and a wide range of lawmakers, including Democrats.
+Haspel also had strong support from Trump’s administration, many current and former intelligence officials and a wide range of lawmakers, including Democrats.

 Senator Mark Warner, the top Democrat on the Intelligence Committee, which oversaw the nomination, supported Haspel.